 Specifically, this means that you’re not eligible for the bonuses on any of those cards if:

 - You’ve received a new cardmember bonus on any of those cards in the past 24 months (it’s important to differentiate opening date from when you got the bonus)

 - You’ve closed any of those cards in the past 24 months

 Just to give some examples:

-- You are eligible for the Citi Premier if you currently have the Citi Prestige, but received the bonus over 24 months ago
+- You are eligible for the Citi Rewards+ if you currently have the Citi Premier, but received the bonus over 24 months ago

-- You aren’t eligible for the Citi Premier if you currently have the Citi Prestige and received the bonus within the past 24 months, or if you closed the Citi Prestige within the past 24 months
+- You aren’t eligible for the Citi Rewards+ if you currently have the Citi Premier and received the bonus within the past 24 months, or if you closed the Citi Premier within the past 24 months

 Citi’s 48 month rule on AAdvantage cards

-It’s worth noting that Citi AAdvantage cards in some cases have different rules, for both better and worse.
+It’s worth noting that at this point all Citi AAdvantage cards have a different set of rules, for both better and worse.
 At first this only applied to some Citi AAdvantage cards, while now this applies to all.

 American Airlines AAdvantage® bonus award miles offer and American Airlines AAdvantage® bonus Elite Qualifying Miles offer are not available if you have received a new account bonus for a Citi® / AAdvantage® Platinum Select® account in the past 48 months.